 - Do assume that a positive result from an at-home test is accurate.
 If your rapid antigen test says you have COVID-19, you probably do.
 False positive results are not very common with at-home COVID-19 tests, Barron says.

-“Use your common sense,” Barron says.
+“Use your common sense,” Barron said.
 “Do not use a negative result with an at-home test as a free pass to go out if you have symptoms.
 If you have a sore throat, a runny nose, a headache or any of the other symptoms of COVID-19 and you get a negative test result, you probably have COVID-19, and the test is missing it.”

 Barron encourages people to continue using safety protocols that have worked since the pandemic began.
 If you feel sick, be conscientious and kind.
 If you have symptoms of an illness, whether you think it’s COVID-19, the flu or just a cold, stay home and don’t infect others.
 People who are sick should not show up at work, go to the gym, fly on a plane or attend a social gathering.